Are you looking to remember information more effectively? Share your message and make it stick! You've got to learn about the Von Restorff Effect!

 What Is The Von Restorff Effect?

 In 1933, a German psychiatrist named Hedwig Von Restorff conducted experiments on memory.
-She discovered that when participants were given a list of generally homogenous words to remember and one very distinctive word, they were more likely to remember the distinctive word.
+She discovered that when participants were given a list of generally homogenous words to remember and one very distinctive word, they were likelier to remember the distinctive word.
 Her study has inspired many other psychologists to look at this effect and how it affects memory.

 One of the most well-known images that describe the Von Restorff Effect is a photo of tomatoes.
-All of the tomatoes are green, except for one glaringly red tomato in the middle of the photo.
+All of the tomatoes are green except for one glaringly red tomato in the middle of the photo.
 Even if you don’t see the photo, it’s not hard to imagine that your eyes and your focus go directly to the red tomato.
 And when your eyes go directly to the red tomato (and stay on that red tomato,) you are more likely to remember there was one red tomato in the basket.
-Unless you are asked to count the green tomatoes, you probably don't know how many green tomatoes are in the basket!
+Unless you are asked to count the green tomatoes, you probably don't know how many are in the basket!

 Is the Von Restorff Effect a Cognitive Bias?